openedx/docs.openedx.org/source/developers/quickstarts/setup_a_backend_dev_environment.rst

 Before you start
 ****************

-This tutorial is written for users of Mac OS, either with an Intel or an Arm (Apple Silicone, M1, M2, etc.) processor.
+This tutorial is written for users of macOS, either with an Intel or an ARM (Apple Silicon, M1, M2, etc.) processor.
 Additionally, you will need to have the following installed or configured, and know at least the basics of using them, before
 proceeding: